nmazaheri/jettyNumberHandler/README.md

 Design:
 ------
+I have two sets, one that supports concurrency and is considered the "windowSet" and another which does not support concurrency and is the "totalSet".
+I chose this deign because I want to reduce concurrent contention, especially when there is a lot of data.
+The windowset is a ConcurentHashMap as a set; this allows all the clients to write their data concurrently/independently.
+I also use an atomicInteger to count the total number of requests.
+At every logger interval I remove all values in the totalSet from the windowSet; creating a uniqueSet.
+The total request minus the size of the uniqueSet is the duplicated count.
+The uniqueSet is then added to the totalSet.

 * NumberManager: the main class and initializes the other classes.
 * ServerListener: creates ClientTask's when a new connections occurs.
 * ClientTask: Multiple runnables which reads data from the client socket and passes it to a single shared WindowDataStore